How Much Compensation Could Your Emphysema Claim Be Worth?

 If you wished to proceed with a claim, our solicitors could give you the option of entering into a No Win, No Fee Agreement, also known as a Conditional Fee Agreement (CFA).
 This means that if your claim is unsuccessful, you will not have to pay any of the fees or disbursements your solicitor has incurred in pursuing your case.
 If your case is successful, your solicitor will charge you what’s known as a success fee, which is deducted from the compensation you are awarded at the end of the claim.
 The crucial point to take away is that you will never have to pay anything out of your own pocket.

-Claiming personal injury can be complex, but our solicitors are on hand to guide you through the process.
+Making emphysema compensation claims can be complex but our solicitors are on hand to guide you through the process.
 They’ll explain legal jargon in terms you understand, will strive to get you the maximum amount of compensation you are entitled to and will be on hand whenever you have a query or would like an update on the progress of your claim.
-They’ll remove all of the stress of the process and handle all of the worrying, so you don’t have to.
+They’ll remove all of the stress from the claims process and handle your case every step of the way, leaving you to focus on getting better.

 Read more about COPD in the workplace in this overview and guide produced by the UK’s Health and Safety Executive.